Chaotic human simulation—Pinnacle of scientific achievements.

 • A human simulator can prevent and cure any possible (acquired) disease.

-• A human simulator is the ultimate substitute for chronic disease drugs.
+• A human simulator is a valuable substitute for chronic disease medications.

 There will be no more chronic diseases and cancer because it will produce recovery scenarios in the simulator.